Engoo Blog Language Tips

 Bounce off of

-Nope out of
+'Nope' out of something

 This expression is very casual, so use it only in the appropriate situations.